WorldHealthOrganization/GoDataSource-Installers/README.md

 	npm run setup:resources

+On Mac OSX and Linux systems, it may be need to changed the permissions to all the files in the folder:

+	chmod -R 755 platforms/

 ##### Install forever-monitor
 forever-monitor will be used to launch the Go.Data web app.
 It will create the `app-management` folder in project root.